textasdata/tada2023/index.md

 Conference events will be held at UMass Amherst, specifically at:

 1. The Commonwealth Honors College Events Hall.
 [Map link: Roots Café, 157 Commonwealth Ave](https://maps.app.goo.gl/axc9LzLyJ7DMM8QY9).
 It's a large room next to Roots Cafe.
 Most sessions, including all talks, will be held here.
+(Note there are multiple buildings called "CHC"; go to the one that has Roots Cafe in it.)
 2. The Campus Center Hotel (a.k.a.
 Hotel UMass), specifically the Amherst Room on the 10th floor.
 [Map link: Campus Center](https://maps.app.goo.gl/AmKDqGrUH8gP2cre6).
 Poster sessions, along with the Thursday afternoon cash bar and and Friday breakfast, will be held here.

 They're a 6 minute walk apart.
 [Walking directions](https://goo.gl/maps/BuBRHGKQNfsCNnvE6):